hmc-cs111-spring2016/project-notebook/Entry 1 -- April 3.md

 Like I mentioned, my design process is essentially to just implement whatever thing I feel like implementing.
 I think my design plan wasn't really set in stone last week because this is the way I work best: I just go and do what I feel like doing because I am extremely productive when working on things that I want to be working on.
 I knew that I would be able to figure out the details as I went, more or less.
 I guess I took the advice of beginning to implement the design before planning out all of the details.

+The actual process of working is essentially to pick a feature (like being able to rotate shapes, or having ellipses in addition to rectangles), implementing it, and then coming up with a simple animation that uses it.
+I then try to create it, and look for any bugs in the images that are created.
+I've run in to a lot of different bugs, from incorrectly specifying modifications to having ellipses with bounding boxes being drawn around them.
+I've fixed all of those that I've seen and the animations that I'm generating now are pretty much what I expect.

 ## Questions

 **What is the most pressing issue for your project?
 What design decision do